StuartBaxter-MVP/PPBestPractices/Licensing.md

 Cost: $20 per user/month

-Capabilities of this license subscription
+Capabilities of this license subscription:

 - Users can run multiple Power Apps applications.
 - Users can run multiple Power Pages websites.
 - 500 AI builder service credits are accrued with each number of license (What is AI Builder and it's capabilities, click here to check).